jg-rp/liquid/docs/filter_reference.md

 - `'` -> `&#39;`
 - `"` -> `&#34;`

-This helps prevent HTML injection (XSS) when rendering untrusted content in HTML element bodies or attributes.
+This helps prevent HTML injection when rendering untrusted content in HTML element bodies or attributes.

 !!! warning